Being Famous for 15 Minutes

 I found I needed a little reassurance as I assumed my diet and physical activity would be a strong antidote to age-related disease.

-I found a couple reviews of a bunch of studies on the impact of running (Done by Harvard Health and Spring Link, respectively) that shows regular, moderate running has many benefits, including a longer life.
+I found a couple reviews of studies done on the impact of running (Done by Harvard Health and Spring Link, respectively) that shows regular, moderate running has many benefits, including a longer life.
 On the other hand, UER (ultra-endurance running), increases chances of long-term health problems, including cardiovascular disease, though overall, health outcomes are better than non-runners.

 This issue comes about because I’ve reached the point in my life that the end of it is not so far off.
 Age-related conditions come about that you never consider when younger.
 I think it’s natural to contemplate how things will go in the latter part of one’s life and strive to make it as pleasant as possible.